JustLikeF1re/justlikef1re/README_EN.md

 🤖 Developed Telegram bots for ad-hoc analytics and automated reporting (Airflow, Sheets).

+🔄 Created and improved existing **ETL processes** for data integration and cleansing.

+🧭 Responsible for maintaining **Confluence** and creating **flowcharts** to help business teams better understand internal processes.

 👨‍💻 Performed ad-hoc analyses and prepared analytical reports in Excel and Google Sheets to support managerial decision-making.

 ⚙️ Daily tools I work with: `Python`, `SQL`, `Airflow`, `ClickHouse`, `Git`, `Excel`, `Google Sheets`, `Linux`, and more — because I enjoy learning new technologies.